 If you’re debating staying in Waterville in Kerry, you’ve landed in the right place.

-A gorgeous little town located in County Kerry, Waterville has been a fixture on the Irish tourism circuit for centuries thanks to a prime waterfront location.
+A gorgeous little town located in County Kerry, Waterville has been a fixture on the Irish tourism circuit for centuries thanks to its prime waterfront location.

 In the guide below, you’ll discover everything from things to do in Waterville in Kerry to where to eat, sleep and drink.